 Here's her full bio on NYCT's own website:

 Lorie received her B.A. from Colgate University, where she served for nine years as a trustee and chairman of the budget committee, and her M.A. from The New School, where she also was as a trustee.
-She sits on the Chief Judge’s Task Force To Expand Access to Civil Legal Services in New York State and chairs its RFP Work Group.
-She is a member of the board of Independent Sector and co-chairs its Panel on the Nonprofit Sector.
+She sits on the Chief Judge’s Permanent Commission to Expand Access to Civil Legal Services in New York State.
+She was a member of the board of Independent Sector and co-chaired its Panel on the Nonprofit Sector.